GaryHostt/beginner_ERP_OIC/README.md

 - new ERP & OIC users
 - current users looking for other use cases with ERP & OIC

-In Part 1 of this lab you will start using OIC with Oracle ERP by importing an already built integration to your environment and then running it.
+In Part 1 of this lab you will start using OIC with Oracle ERP by importing an already built integration to your environment and then running it. **Note: if you do not have account or projects in your modules, these may not work for you.**

 The sections afterwards elaborate on other use cases and any necessary configuration.
 This repo does not show comprehensively every single step you need to follow; but with the guidance of an Oracle Cloud Engineer, or previous OIC experience, or even solely the other referenced labs & material in this repo - you can go from 0 to 100 before your lunch hour.